McZlatan-Bourne/stoner/README.md

 Quick file upload to ftp servers.

---inspired by Pentium44's Throw at https://github.com/Pentium44/Throw
+-- inspired by Pentium44's Throw at https://github.com/Pentium44/Throw
+-- can be used to upload a file from any working directory executed from

 #issues
 [-] Super Basic.